-So who is Jacques Duquesne, the Swordsman, and what's his comic book history with Clint Barton/Hawkeye and the Avengers?
-And what might Swordsman's oddly sci-fi-infused history say about the potential future of the MCU?
+So who exactly is Jacques Duquesne, the Swordsman, and what does his comic book history with Clint Barton/Hawkeye and the Avengers look like?
+And what might Swordsman's oddly sci-fi-infused history say about his potential future in the MCU?

 Who is the Swordsman?

 Jacques Duquesne started out as your average traveling circus performer with a knack for wielding bladed weapons which he used in his act, and a serious gambling problem.
 However, he also hid a dark past as a murderous soldier of fortune in Vietnam.